Yax Kuk Mo dynasty

-The Yax Kuk Mo dynasty was the royal house that reigned in the city-state of Copan (Oxwitik) for 4 centuries.
-This was installed in the city in the year 426 a.C, due to Teotihuacan influence and military support from the ruler Sihyaj Chan K'awiil II of Tikal, who ruled between the 5th and 9th centuries.
+The Yax Kuk Mo dynasty was the royal house that reigned in the city-state of Copan (Oxwitik) for four centuries.
+This was installed in the city in the year 426 AD, due to Teotihuacan influence and military support from the ruler Sihyaj Chan K'awiil II of Tikal, who ruled between the 5th and 9th centuries.
 The architectural works (buildings, pyramids, statues, temples, altars and sports centers) built in Copán during the rule of the Yax K'uk Mo' dynasty are preserved to this day, being accessible to the general public.
 Yax Kuk Mo In mayan means First Quetzal Macaw.